Hampshire: Last Royal Navy Dunkirk veteran dies aged 102

 The charity said he was thought to be the last known naval veteran of the evacuation.

-It said: "When he, together with thousands of others of the BEF (British Expeditionary Force) was ordered to pull back to the beaches, he began looking for the Hampshire Regiment in the hope of finding his two brothers, Edward and George.
+It said: "When he, together with thousands of others of the BEF (British Expeditionary Force), was ordered to pull back to the beaches, he began looking for the Hampshire Regiment in the hope of finding his two brothers, Edward and George.

 "Amazingly they met each other and managed to sail back to the UK on the same ship."